docksal/docksal/docs/env-setup.md

 ## Congratulations!

-You are done with one time environment installation.
+You are done with the one time environment installation.
 Now you can [configure your project](/docs/project-setup.md) to use Docksal or create a new pre-configured Drupal or Wordpress project with `fin create-site`.

 !!! tip "Native Docker application on Mac and Windows"
     Advanced Docker users may want to check out how to use Docksal with [Native Docker applications on Mac and Windows](env-setup-native.md).